sundowndev/leafeon/README.md

 # router.js

-Simple client based mono-page router.
-You don't need node, this is a entirely lightweight and front based for simple html pages.
-You can use it on GitHub pages for documentation, portfolio...
+Simple client based router.
+You don't need node, this is a entirely front based for simple html pages.
+You can use it on GitHub pages for documentation, portfolio ...

 ## Features